 By following all the tips mentioned in this blog, you can improve your Google PageSpeed Insights score and witness your keywords get ranked higher on Google.
 Also, as you’ll be offering a better user experience, you’ll also see a drop in bounce rate and a rise in traffic.

-Remember to analyze your website’s performance every once in a while and make the necessary changes.
+Remember to analyze wordpress site optimization performance every once in a while and make the necessary changes.
 This will ensure that your website runs smoothly and your SEO practices aren’t wasted.
 A fast website with reliable performance has greater chances of converting more users.
 By analyzing your website, you’ll know which areas to focus on to improve the user experience regardless of which device your visitors use.